Mike Stock: Donna Summer, Cliff Richard and later work (1989–1993)

-1989 became Stock Aitken and Waterman's most successful year having helmed seven UK number ones (a feat equalled only by George Martin in 1963) and 15 top 5s.
-During 1989 Stock wrote and produced over seven albums' worth of material for artists such as Kylie Minogue, Jason Donovan, Bananarama, Donna Summer, Cliff Richard and Paul McCartney.
-The team supplied Donna Summer with her most successful hit single since the 1970s with "This Time I Know It's for Real" and Cliff Richard's No. 3 "I Just Don't Have the Heart".
+1989 became Stock Aitken and Waterman's most successful year, having helmed seven UK number ones (a feat equalled only by George Martin in 1963) and fifteen top-five hits.
+During 1989, Stock wrote and produced over seven albums' worth of material for artists such as Kylie Minogue, Jason Donovan, Bananarama, Donna Summer, Cliff Richard and Paul McCartney.
+The team supplied Donna Summer with her most successful hit single since the 1970s with "This Time I Know It's for Real", and composed Cliff Richard's No. 3 single "I Just Don't Have the Heart".
 SAW also gave 18-year-old singer Sonia a debut No. 1 with "You'll Never Stop Me Loving You".
 Stock became the first person to receive the Ivor Novello Award for Songwriter of the Year three times in a row between 1988 and 1990.
-In 1990 SAW picked up three "Ivors": for Songwriter of the Year, Most Performed Work for Donna Summer's "This Time I Know It's for Real" and Best Selling A-Side for Jason Donovan's "Too Many Broken Hearts".
-They received the Brit Award for Best Producers in 1987, eight 'Ivor Novellos' many Music Week awards and more.
-Despite continued success in the '90s with the likes of Minogue's "Better the Devil You Know", "Step Back in Time" and "Shocked", and Lonnie Gordon's "Happenin' All Over Again", the partnership began to disband.
-When Aitken left in 1991 Stock stayed with Waterman to write and produce Minogue's fourth album, Let's Get to It, Sybil's 1993 hits, "The Love I Lost" and "When I'm Good and Ready", and Boy Krazy's "That's What Love Can Do" went top 20 in the US.
+In 1990, SAW picked up three "Ivors": for Songwriter of the Year, Most Performed Work (for Donna Summer's "This Time I Know It's for Real") and Best Selling A-Side (for Jason Donovan's "Too Many Broken Hearts").
+They received the Brit Award for Best Producers in 1987, eight Ivor Novello Awards, many Music Week awards and more.

+Despite continued success in the 1990s with the likes of Minogue's "Better the Devil You Know", "Step Back in Time" and "Shocked", and Lonnie Gordon's "Happenin' All Over Again", the SAW partnership began to dissipate.
+When Aitken left in 1991, Stock stayed with Waterman to write and produce Minogue's fourth album, Let's Get to It, Sybil's 1993 hits "The Love I Lost" and "When I'm Good and Ready", and Boy Krazy's "That's What Love Can Do", which entered the top 20 in the US.
 Later that year, Stock ended his relationship with Waterman; by the end of their partnership, Stock had written and/or produced over three hundred top 75 hits and over thirty platinum-selling albums.